-At venues such as ours, a “Blank Canvas Venue” which allows you to choose you own catering partner, it is a key element of success to be certain that the caterer will not only provide excellent food, but that they will provide the staffing and service to handle set-up of the reception rentals as well as clean-up of the catering and food service rentals at your event.
-For instance, food trucks are a recent trend at weddings and they can be fun, but some foods truck caterers don’t include set-up, bussing, or break-down of rentals in their services.
+At venues such as ours, a “Blank Canvas Venue” which allows you to choose your own catering partner, it is a key element of success to be certain that the caterer will not only provide excellent food but that they will provide the staffing and service to handle the set-up of the reception rentals as well as clean-up of the catering and foodservice rentals at your event.
+For instance, food trucks are a recent trend at weddings and they can be fun, but some food truck caterers don’t include set-up, bussing, or break-down of rentals in their services.
 The same is true of a more traditional caterer.
 Food is only part of the equation.
 Service, in my opinion, is equally or more important than the food itself in the overall experience the caterer is providing to you and your guests.

 5. What is the average price range for your service at my venue and does it include food, service, staff, rentals, tax, gratuity, travel and all other fees?

 Catering companies all structure their costs differently.
 As we mentioned above, some caterers will lump related costs (food, beverage, service) together under a per-guest price.
 Other companies will give you a per-guest price for food and/or beverage and then a flat fee for service/staff and another flat fee for rentals.
 Almost always, these costs are pre-tax, which is 7% on food and bar products only (service, rentals, or other service charges are not subject to tax) and pre-gratuity, which is typically 15-22% in Maine on the food and beverage costs only (there should not be gratuity on service, rentals, travel fees or other service charges).